whowechina/chu_pico/README.md

 * Requires skills to solder tiny components.

 ## **Disclaimer** ##
 I made this project in my personal time with no financial benefit or sponsorship.
-There will continue to all components and firmware to improve the project.
+I will continue to improve the project.
 I have done my best to ensure that everything is accurate and functional, there's always a chance that mistakes may occur.
 I cannot be held responsible for any loss of your time or money that may result from using this open source project.
 Thank you for your understanding.

 ## About the License
 It's CC-NC.
-So diy for yourself and for your friend, don't make money from it.
+So DIY for yourself and for your friend, don't make money from it.

 ## HOW TO BUILD
 ### PCB